dbissell6/DFIR/Blue_Book/Blue_Book.md

 In summary, understanding encryption and its use cases is essential for any DFIR practitioner.
 Encryption can pose significant challenges to investigations, but it can also provide valuable insights into an incident or investigation.
 As such, DFIR practitioners should be familiar with the basics of encryption and the common encryption tools and techniques used in digital investigations.

+### symmetric vs asymmetric

+Symmetric - Uses one(same) key for both encryption and decryption.

+ASymmetric - One key for encryption, another key for decryption.

 ### Common types